Free hepatitis A vaccination in 2018 for high-risk groups

 Outbreaks can also occur in childcare centres.
 Children under five years of age often don’t show any symptoms, but can infect childcare workers or other children, especially if care is not taken during nappy changing.
 The first sign of an outbreak is usually when a parent or childcare worker becomes sick.

-To be protected against hepatitis A when you haven't had the disease, you need to have completed hepatitis A vaccination.
+To be protected against hepatitis A when you haven't had the disease, you need to have completed a course of hepatitis A vaccination.
 Hepatitis A vaccine courses are either two doses of hepatitis A vaccine, or three doses of the hepatitis A and hepatitis B vaccines are given as a combination.
 If you are unsure whether you have been vaccinated or have had an incomplete vaccine course, ask your doctor or vaccine provider.

 It is important to remember that hepatitis A, hepatitis B and hepatitis C are caused by different viruses, are spread in different ways and require different treatments.
 This means that prior infection with one type of virus won’t offer any immunity against the others.